mtekkie/DeadIf/README.md

 ###Custom MXBeans
 An application has the possibility to expose it's own MXBeans and have the rules tested against them.

+An example of an really simple MXBean is available in this repo: https://github.com/mtekkie/MXBean-Example

 More information about MXBeans are available on Oracles site: https://docs.oracle.com/javase/tutorial/jmx/mbeans/mxbeans.html